mnwhite/LatentHealthLite/README.md

 The following objects will be created, as numpy arrays or Matlab arrays:

-node_count : int
-    Number of nodes in the discretized grid of latent health levels.
+node_count (int) : Number of nodes in the discretized grid of latent health levels.

-age_count : int
-    Number of discrete ages loaded in the data.
+age_count (int) : Number of discrete ages loaded in the data.

-report_count : int
-    Number of different SRHS reporting categories (e.g. poor, fair, good, etc).
+report_count (int) : Number of different SRHS reporting categories (e.g. poor, fair, good, etc).

-type_count : int
-    Number of reporting types in this specification.
+type_count (int) : Number of reporting types in this specification.
 Type determines only the standard deviation of SRHS reporting errors.

-HealthGrid : np.array
-    Array of size node_count with the discretized latent health grid.
+HealthGrid (array) : Array of size (node_count,) with the discretized latent health grid.

-LivPrbArray : np.array
-    Array of shape (2, age_count, node_count) with survival probabilities by sex-age-health.
+LivPrbArray (array) : Array of shape (2, age_count, node_count) with survival probabilities

-TransPrbArray : np.array
+by sex-age-health.

-    Array of shape (2, age_count, node_count, node_count) with transition probabilities
+TransPrbArray (array) : Array of shape (2, age_count, node_count, node_count) with
-    among discretized health states by age-sex-health_now-health_next.
+transition probabilities among discretized health states by age-sex-health_now-health_next.

-ReportPrbArray : np.array
-    Array of shape (type_count, report_count, node_count) with the probability of reporting each categorical SRHS by latent health.
+ReportPrbArray (array) : Array of shape (type_count, report_count, node_count) with the
+probability of reporting each categorical SRHS by latent health.

-InitialHealthDstn : np.array
-    Array of shape (2, age_count, nodecount) with the unconditional distribution of discretized latent health (conditional on survival) by age-sex.
+InitialHealthDstn (array) : Array of shape (2, age_count, nodecount) with the unconditional distribution of discretized latent health (conditional on survival) by age-sex.

 In Python, these variables and arrays can be imported from LoadLatentHealthProcess.py.
 In Matlab script, they are declared as global variables and can be accessed as such.
 The